JeremyH1M4/Journal/README.md

-CLI - Command Line Interface is a text-based system for interacting with a computer by using commands Terminal - Allows the user to interact with the operating system by typing commands GUI - Graphical User Interface is a type of computer interface that allows the user to interact with electronic devices
+CLI - Command Line Interface is a text-based system for interacting with a computer by using commands Terminal - Allows the user to interact with the operating system by typing commands GUI - Graphical User Interface is a type of computer interface that allows the user to interact with electronic devices Reset stylesheet - Defaults browser's formatting of HTML elements.
+User Agent Styles - Default set of CSS rules that is applied to webpages within a web browser.
 </html>